Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Does anyone have a recipe for cream cheese sandwiches?
 My husband takes his lunch to work, but deli meat is getting expensive.
 Also, I thought it would be nice for him to have something other than ham and cheese every week.

 Cream cheese and chopped green olives is great as is cream cheese and jelly.
 But if you like ham or roast beef, cook them on the weekend and use leftovers for sandwiches -- much, much cheaper than deli meats and better, I think.
 I make ham salad with leftover ham steak and chicken salad with leftover roasted chicken.
-(A really easy way to "roast" a chicken is to put the whole washed chicken in a dry crockpot.
-Add nothing.
-Just let it cook and you have great cooked chicken meat for recipes.)

 I have hens so we have egg salad which is very economical as is something yummy like peanut butter and sliced bananas.
 There's also tuna but only when it's on sale :)